sandeepdevbm/sandeepdevbm/README.md

 # 💫 About Me:
-🔭 I’m currently working on Brototype as an intern.<br>👯 I’m looking to collaborate on projects.<br>🤝 I’m looking for help with JWT implementation.<br>🌱 I’m currently learning about data structures and react.js.<br>💬 Ask me about MERN Stack.<br>⚡ Fun fact : perception equals reality
+I am currently working as a freelancer, delivering high quality projects that meet client requirements 🔭 worked on Brototype as an intern.<br>👯 I’m looking to collaborate on projects.<br>🤝 I’m looking for help with JWT implementation.<br>🌱 I’m currently learning about data structures and react.js.<br>💬 Ask me about MERN Stack.<br>⚡ Fun fact : perception equals reality

 ## 🌐 Socials: